DataDog/integrations-core/oracle/README.md

 ##### JDBC Driver

+This method only works on linux.
-The following runtimes are required on your system for JPype, one of the libraries used by the Agent when using JDBC Driver:
+Java 8 or higher is required on your system for JPype, one of the libraries used by the Agent when using JDBC Driver

-- Java 8 or higher
-- [Microsoft Visual C++ Runtime 2015][13] on windows.

-Once these are installed, follow the following steps:
+Once it is installed, follow the following steps:

 1. [Download the JDBC Driver][2] jar file.
 2. Add the path to the downloaded file in your `$CLASSPATH` or the check configuration file under `jdbc_driver_path` (see the [sample oracle.yaml][3]).